proinsias/proinsias.github.io/_posts/2019/2019-09-18-How-to-be-Black.md

 ---
 layout: single
-title: 'How to be Black'
+title: "How to be Black"
 date: 2019-09-18 22.19
 last_modified_at: 2023-05-01 23:27:03
 excerpt: A satirical guide to race issues